 Develop your skills as an assistant director under the tutelage of directors leading the international opera scene as performers and directors.
 Take responsibility and be mentored by the staff to gain connections and experience either to developing into a director yourself, or to mastery of the keys of successful assistant directing.
-You will work closely with the director to prepare rehearsal schedules and content, you will work with cover singers (Umbesetzung) separately outside of production rehearsals to ensure all staging and content is rehearsed/learned.
+You will work closely with the director to prepare rehearsal schedules and content.
 You will prepare the following day's rehearsal schedule and calls with the Director, Conductor (and choreographer where applicable) and send it to the Administrator after rehearsal, as well as keep a rehearsal book/score with all singers' dramatic and staging cues and information.
 You will assist with prop-making, set-creation and costumes where relevant.
 The goal for our assistant directors is to give you enough familiarity with the process of directing that you would be employable as an AD in a good house and have a better idea of who you want to be as a director.

-Bring the director's vision to life an create the operatic world the BOA singer's enter.
-Work under the guidance of former intendants and the BOA staff while gaining valuable hands-on experience.
-You will be working closely with directors & the production manager to develop each production's design in performance spaces.
+Bring the director's vision to life an create the operatic world the BOA singers enter.
+Work under the guidance of production and technical staff at BOA while gaining valuable hands-on experience.
+You will be working closely with directors & the production manager to develop each production's design in non-traditional performance spaces.
 You will develop and manufacture set pieces and props that create the stage space, communicate directly with the directors, stage managers and assistant directors during production meetings, rehearsals and in the theater.
 You will be expected to attend rehearsals to keep track of changes, new ideas and alterations regarding set and props, as well as assist with set transport between rehearsal rooms and the theater venues.
 You will also integrate set pieces and prop access into theater venues during technical set-up.
 Our goal is to cater to each participants strengths and weaknesses, and leave you with the opportunity to get hired and recommended by the people you will be working with.

 Become a part of the BOA team in one of the most important organizational tasks.
 Take responsibility of all things belonging to the stage from calls to props to quick changes.
 Develop under the guidance of staff regularly working at the world's top houses.
 You will keep a rehearsal book/score with detailed notes/drawings during all rehearsals including entrances, exits, costume changes, set changes, props, technical calls and you will work with the director & conductor to prepare the rehearsal room to meet their requirements and daily plan.
 You will call the start and end to all rehearsals and breaks, ensure each cast gets balanced rehearsal time, be responsible for all cast attendance, including communicating tardiness, absence, illness to all relevant staff.
 You will be contacting singers if late, and assisting with production tasks where relevant.
 Additionally, you will problem-solve rehearsal issues that arise, communicate to relevant faculty & staff in a timely and professional manner, and ensure rehearsal rooms are opened and locked 10 minutes prior to and following all rehearsals, and that all keys are returned to the relevant parties.
 Our goal for stage managers is to have you demonstrate and hone your abilities, while demonstrating them to staff members who can directly recommend you for employment opportunities.

 If you are passionate about opera, get your feet wet with a variety of important tasks, assisting the general director and artistic administrator directly and helping with the preparation of rehearsal plans.
 You will develop your skills in marketing and enter the challenging but exciting world of arts promotion, ranging from web and poster design to face-to-face publicity.
 You will be guided by former opera intendants, and current leaders in the field.
-Your experience will be tailored to your specific skills and interests, as our goal is to help people grow in their areas of strength, assist with weaknesses and provide employment opportunities in the field.
+Your experience will be tailored to your specific skills and interests to help you grow in your areas of strength, assist with weaknesses and provide employment opportunities in the field.